 [Note: I don’t ask my students to do an hour a day!
 10 minutes, for beginners, is plenty to cultivate a regular meditation habit. 🙂 ]

-If you don’t live nearby, you might like to check out our hugely popular 28 Day Meditation Challenge online course.
+If you don’t live nearby, you might like to check out my much-loved Meditation, Made Easy course.
 It’s a great way to discover how just 10 minutes a day of meditation could change your life.